EeshitaDayani/NewsCloud/README.md

 # NewsCloud
-[NewsCloud](https://news-cloud-v2.vercel.app/) is a website designed to streamline news consumption.
+[NewsCloud](https://news-cloud-v2.vercel.app/) is a website designed to streamline news delivery.
 Using Next.js and THREE.js for a 3D visualization, NewsCloud offers an exciting way to staying informed.

 ## Features
 **3D Visualization**: Explore topics and stories beyond traditional interfaces.